Combining academic and practice-based learning to develop person-centred cultures for individual and team professional practice

 Those who are not eligible for DoH Commissioned places, must apply via the University online application system. (known as the self-funded route) and should contact the Course Director for more information.

-Students wishing to apply for a Department of Health (DoH) Commissioned place will need to discuss availablitly of this option and their application with their line manager in their Health and Social Care Trust.
+Students wishing to apply for a Department of Health (DoH) Commissioned place will need to discuss availability and their application with their line manager in their Health and Social Care Trust.
 The HSCT will manage your application.

 Fees and funding